steve-chavez/postgrest-sessions-example/app.sql.md

 Based on the `authorization` option, the newly created `api` schema will be owned by the `api` role.

+The API functions will also take care of all reading and setting of cookies.

 ### Switch to `api` role